 - 1.1.1 SYSTRA Ltd. (SYSTRA) was commissioned by Glasgow City Council (GCC) to test the traffic related effects of the proposed Low Emission Zones (LEZ) in Glasgow City Centre.
-This testing was to be carried out primarily using the Glasgow City Centre Paramics Discovery Model, supported by the Strathclyde Regional Transport Model (SRTM). - 1.1.2 This report details the development of the test models and presents a comparison of the outputs.
+This testing was to be carried out primarily using the Glasgow City Centre Paramics Discovery Model, supported by the Strathclyde Regional Transport Model (SRTM). - 1.1.2 Subsequently, a Scenario Planning exercise was undertaken to consider the impacts of plausible post COVID scenarios on the operation of the LEZ.
+A sensitivity test was added to the LEZ modelling programme as a result of the outcomes of this exercise. - 1.1.3 This report details the development of the test models and presents a comparison of the outputs.